-- (c) the ball passes out of play outside the goal-posts or over the cross-bar.
+- 7 If a player or players of each side encroach into the penalty-area before the ball is in play, the penalty-kick must be retaken. - When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when: - (a) the ball goes direct into the goal.
+A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (b) the ball rebounds from either goalpost or cross-bar into goal.
+A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (c) the ball passes out of play outside the goal-posts or over the cross-bar.
 The match ends the moment that the ball passes beyond the boundary of the field of play; - (d) the ball strikes a goal-post or the crossbar and rebounds into play.
-The match is terminated at the moment the ball rebounds into play; - (e) the ball having been touched by the goal-keeper, enters the goal.
+The match is terminated at the moment the ball rebounds into play: - (e) the ball having been touched by the goal-keeper, enters the goal.
 A goal is scored and the match ends the moment the ball passes over the goalline; - (f) the ball is clearly saved by the goal-keeper.
 The referee should blow for 'Time' at once.
 Should the goalkeeper by mischance, then drop the ball over his goal-line it is not a goal, for the game has ended; - (g) the ball is stopped in its course by a spectator.
-The game should be further extended to allow the penalty-kick to be taken properly. - (h) and if any player infringes the Law and encroaches, play shall be extended for the penalty-kick to be retaken under the provisions of this Law.
+The game should be further extended to allow the penalty-kick to be taken properly; - (h) and in addition if any defending player infringes the Law and encroaches, play shall be extended for the penalty-kick to be retaken under the provisions of this Law.